 STEM Ecosystems Initiative Overview

-The STEM Ecosystems Initiative is built on over a decade of research into successful STEM collaborations, and seeks to nurture and scale effective science, technology, engineering and math (STEM) learning opportunities for all young people.
+Built on over a decade worth of research into successful STEM collaborations and impact, the STEM Learning Ecosystems Initiative nurtures and scales effective science, technology, engineering and math (STEM) learning opportunities for all young people.

-Launched in Denver at the Clinton Global Initiative, the STEM Funders Network STEM Learning Ecosystems Initiative forms a national Community of Practice with expert coaching and support from leaders such as superintendents, scientists, industry and others.
-The first gathering of this Community of Practice will be hosted at the White House in November.
+Launched in 2015 in Denver at the Clinton Global Initiative, the STEM Funders Network’s STEM Learning Ecosystems Initiative forms a national Community of Practice with expert coaching and support from leaders such as superintendents, scientists, industry and others.